Castle Eden Brewery: History

 Whitbread rationalised the product portfolio in 1966, discontinuing all cask production in order to concentrate on keg beers such as Trophy Special.
 A £650,000 investment was announced in 1977, to enable all of the Whitbread group's beers to be racked and processed at the brewery.

 Following the appointment of a new head brewer, Jim Kerr, cask beer production returned to the site from 1991.
 The brewery had an annual production capacity of 220,000 barrels by 1992.
 From 1992, Whitbread used the brewery to produce limited edition specialist ales.

 A "Draughtflow" version of Castle Eden Ale had been introduced in cans by 1993.
 The same year the brewery began to brew Mackeson Stout, and Higsons Bitter and Mild following the closure of the Exchange Brewery in Sheffield.
 The brewery employed 150 people by 1995.

 Whitbread announced plans to close down the brewery in 1998, but it was saved by an estimated £4 million management buyout by David Soley and David Beecroft.
 Production at the time was 60,000 barrels.
 Major negotiations took place over the ownership of the Trophy Special brand, which with production of 28,000 barrels, was essential if the new company was to survive on its own.
 Whitbread maintained ownership of the Castle Eden Ale and Best Scotch brands, which the new company could brew under licence for seven years.

-The brewery was closed down in 2002, and production was moved to Cameron's Brewery.
+The brewery was closed in 2002 and production was moved to Cameron's Brewery.
 Castle Eden continued to be produced until 2009, when InBev, which had inherited the Whitbread brand portfolio, refused renewal of the licence.
 Camerons announced the return of Castle Eden Ale production in 2013.

-Since 2015 Castle Eden beers have been brewed by an independent microbrewery in Seaham.
+Since 2014 Castle Eden beers have been brewed by an independent microbrewery in Seaham.
 An April 2020 article indicates that the business was owned by Cliff Walker and David Travers who had arranged for a major increase in capacity.